Anthony Beauvillier: Vancouver Canucks

 On January 30, 2023, Beauvillier was traded to the Vancouver Canucks along with Aatu Räty and a conditional first-round pick in the 2023 NHL entry draft for Bo Horvat.
 He immediately joined the Canucks lineup and scored his first goal with the team in a 6–5 win over his former team on February 9.
 Upon scoring his first goal with the Canucks, he became the third player in franchise history to have scored the game-winning goal in the first game they played against their former team after being acquired in a trade.
+Beauvillier scored 20 points through 33 games following the trade as he finished the regular-season with the Canucks.